marcusbiermann/marcusbiermann.github.io/site/content/_index.md

   - title: "Publishing in Top Journals: The Role of Seminar Presentations"
     subtitle: March 2024
     link: https://drive.google.com/file/d/1RYoCw_iD6k8LoRMNadmCmTP0tDkJtl8U/view?usp=sharing
-    description: The Quarterly Journal of Economics (QJE) managed by Harvard University and the Journal of Political Economy (JPE) managed by the University of Chicago are two of the top five journals in the economics profession.
-Drawing on the acknowledgements of more than 2,000 publications in the top five journals, this article documents a robust and significant correlation between presenting at Harvard University and publishing in the QJE and between presenting at the University of Chicago and publishing in the JPE.
+    description: Drawing on the acknowledgements of more than 2,000 publications in the top five journals, this article documents that seminar presentations are concentrated among 12 top institutions and geographically in the Americas.
+Second, this study finds that there is a robust and significant correlation between presenting at Harvard University and publishing in the Quarterly Journal of Economics (QJE) and between presenting at the University of Chicago and publishing in the Journal of Political Economy (JPE).
 Articles presented at Harvard and published in the QJE have, on average, a similar impact in terms of citations compared to other QJE articles, while also exhibiting a larger variance in terms of citations.
       Articles presented at Chicago and published in the JPE have, on average, a similar impact in terms of citations as other articles published in JPE.
     headline: ""
 publications:
   - title: Tracing the International Transmission of a Crisis Through Multinational